-As you can see, not only are you expected to give a list of the expenses you would incur, but also a means to track those expenses and manage it.
+As you can see, not only are you expected to give a list of the expenses you would incur but also a means to track those expenses and manage them.

 So when you mention the salaries and benefits (for your employees), supplies, transportation, technology, and administrative expenses that you can incur for this project.
 Devise a separate reporting of operational, administrative, and direct costs against the budget.

 Pro tip: This is also the section where you can talk about income.
 Earned income from your nonprofit’s investments and also donation income (individual and other contributions) can be mentioned.

 Attachments are supportive documents to the statements you have made.
 The reviewers would want to look at:

 - IRS letter of determination; letter from the New Mexico Attorney General; letter from Registrar of Charitable Organizations;